COVID-19 Contact Tracing Workforce Barely 'Inching Up' As Cases Surge

 Loading...

-"The thing that's incredibly valuable about contact tracing at this point is the literal intelligence — the knowledge and understanding — that it gives decision makers," Allen says.
+"The thing that's incredibly valuable about contact tracing at this point is the literal intelligence — the knowledge and understanding — that it gives decision-makers," Allen says.
 "If you can work out that you have a whole cluster coming from one specific kind of activity, then that's what you shut down — you have to shut down everything."

 In this survey, nearly every state reported gathering transmission information and other metrics from contact tracing.
 Twenty-two states reported sharing that information publicly on a government website — up from 14 states last time.